 So we’ve done it again – another hugely successful beach clean in Falmouth!
 Our team from The Working Boat and The Greenbank Hotel joined forces with local volunteers to clean the Greenbank beach, located just below the pub.
-Not only did we find single-use plastic, we loaded up ten full bags worth!
+Not only did we find single-use plastic, we loaded up ten full bags worth of rubbish!

 “We would like to say a huge thank you to all that came to last week’s beach clean.
 It was so encouraging to welcome so many volunteers and collect ten huge bags of waste.
 It was a real community effort for Falmouth, with lots of familiar faces, staff and tourists alike all getting involved.” – Ben Young, Managing Director of The Greenbank.

 We hope to remove all the plastic from Greenbank beach one day.
-However, it is always an ongoing challenge, which is why we need your help!
-Fancy taking part in our next beach clean?
+However, it is always an ongoing challenge, which is why we need your help.
+Fancy taking part in our upcoming spring beach clean?
 Please email us to register your interest.

 Again, a great big thank you to all our volunteers for their help!
 We’ll see you all at the next beach clean in Falmouth this spring.